hturnbull93/spreddit/README.md

 main();
 ```

-`orm.getMigrator().up()` will run the migrations.
+`await orm.getMigrator().up()` will run the migrations.
 Then `orm.em.create` is used to create a Post with a title, and `orm.em.persistAndFlush` ise used to persist that to the database.

+*For some reason it was throwing an error when attempting to create the Posts table, however adding `disableForeignKeys: false` to the migrations config fixes this, though I'm not entirely sure how.*